General information about refrigeration

 lights

-The cooling process is, as already mentioned, a closed cycle process.
-Consequently, the refrigerant does not expand into the free atmosphere as described in the above example.
+The refrigeration process, as mentioned earlier, is a closed-loop cycle.
+Therefore, the refrigerant does not expand into the open atmosphere as described in the previous example.

-If the refrigerant coming from the evaporator is fed into a closed container, its internal pressure rises to the evaporation pressure.
-The refrigerant supply from the evaporator will thus gradually cease, and the temperature in both the evaporator and the container will gradually adjust to the ambient temperature.
+When the refrigerant coming from the evaporator is fed into a closed container, its internal pressure rises to the evaporation pressure.
+The refrigerant supply from the evaporator will eventually stop, and the temperature in both the evaporator and the container will gradually equalize with the ambient temperature.

 lights